 Back in the 1940 Springfield Kitchen

 In May 1940, Europe was already at war.
 France would fall to Germany within weeks of this recipe running in the Springfield Evening Union.
 Back in Massachusetts, women were gathering in church halls, trading household hints from magazine programs while Lucky Strike sponsored the radio hour and families crowded around their Philco consoles for the evening news.
-Butter was still freely available — rationing wouldn't start until 1942 — but the Depression had only recently lifted, and the memory of scarcity was fresh in every kitchen.
-A cake that skipped the eggs and the butter felt like a useful trick to have in your pocket.

-If the ungreased pan instruction gave you pause, you are not alone ... and it turns out Wacky Cake is not the only vintage recipe that insists on it.
+If the ungreased cake pan instruction gave you pause, you are not alone ... and it turns out Wacky Cake is not the only vintage recipe that insists on it.
 The science is the same: thin batter needs bare pan walls to climb as it rises, which is how the structure sets evenly from edge to center.
 This classic 1950s lemon sponge cake uses the same ungreased-pan technique with completely different results: bright, citrusy, and just as surprising for how little effort it asks of you.

 This 1940 eggless wacky cake, sourced from the Springfield Evening Union, is one of the earliest documented versions of the Depression-era classic.
 Made in one ungreased pan with eight pantry staples – no eggs, no butter, no bowl needed.
 The crumb is moist and chocolatey, with a delicate texture that surprises people who expect something dense.
 It has been creating converts since before World War II.

-Total Time:50 Minutes
+- Total Time: 50 Minutes

-Yield:9 Squares 1x
+- Yield: 9 Squares 1x

 Ingredients

-3 tablespoons unsweetened cocoa powder
+- 3 tablespoons unsweetened cocoa powder

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-1 tablespoon white vinegar
+- 1 tablespoon white vinegar

-5 tablespoons neutral vegetable oil or melted shortening
+- 5 tablespoons neutral vegetable oil or melted shortening

-1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract

-1cup cold water
+- 1 cup cold water

 Instructions

-Preheat your oven to 350°F. Do not grease the 8×8 pan.
+- Preheat your oven to 350°F. Do not grease the 8×8 pan.

-Sift the flour, sugar, cocoa powder, baking soda, and salt directly into an ungreased 8×8 inch baking pan.
+- Sift the flour, sugar, cocoa powder, baking soda, and salt directly into an ungreased 8×8 inch baking pan.
 Stir with a fork until the dry ingredients are evenly combined.

-Smooth the dry mixture into an even layer across the bottom of the pan.
+- Smooth the dry mixture into an even layer across the bottom of the pan.

-Using your finger or the back of a spoon, press three wells into the dry ingredients.
+- Using your finger or the back of a spoon, press three wells into the dry ingredients.

-Pour 1 tablespoon white vinegar into the first well.
+- Pour 1 tablespoon white vinegar into the first well.

-Pour 5 tablespoons vegetable oil (or melted shortening) into the second well.
+- Pour 5 tablespoons vegetable oil (or melted shortening) into the second well.

-Pour 1 teaspoon vanilla extract into the third well.
+- Pour 1 teaspoon vanilla extract into the third well.

-Gradually pour 1 cup cold water over the entire surface.
+- Gradually pour 1 cup cold water over the entire surface.

-Stir immediately with a fork until the batter is smooth.
+- Stir immediately with a fork until the batter is smooth.
 Work quickly – the baking soda and vinegar react on contact, and you want that lift in the oven, not in the pan.

-Bake for 34 to 40 minutes, until the center springs back when gently pressed and a toothpick inserted in the center comes out with a few dry crumbs.
+- Bake for 34 to 40 minutes, until the center springs back when gently pressed and a toothpick inserted in the center comes out with a few dry crumbs.

 Recipe Variations, Serving Ideas, & Storage